gregjacobs/WebAppBuilder/README.markdown

-## Build.json File Format
+## The build.json File
-The build.json File Format is a JSON encoded configuration file for managing JS & CSS project builds.
+The build.json file format is a JSON encoded configuration file which describes which files should be built.

 #### The top-level keys are:

 - projectName:  String describing the project
 - licenseText:  String specifying the header of all .js and .css, use \n for newlines.
-- pkgs:         An array of `Package Descriptors`
+- pkgs:         An array of **Package Descriptors**

 #### Package Descriptors: